-Thank you to all those who attended the one-day workshops in Sydney on 9 and 10 March and 2 June 2017.
+Thank you to all those who attended the one-day workshops in Sydney on 9 and 10 March, 2 June and 14 December 2017.
 The workshops were favourably received by participants and received average ratings of over 4/5 for all aspects (content of presentations, quality of delivery of presentations, workshop organisation and workshop venue).

 Morning Workshop: Measuring & Managing Health Outcomes: An Overview